-One roundabout later, the centrally located Belmopan connects you onto the scenic Hummingbird Highway.
-Winding roads leads you into the Stann Creek river valley as agricultural lands (mostly citrus and banana) spans out ahead.
+One roundabout later, the centrally located Belmopan connects you to the scenic Hummingbird Highway.
+Winding roads lead you into the Stann Creek river valley as agricultural lands (mostly citrus and banana) span out ahead.
 Near Mile 25 is a large, looming mountain undulating just right to resemble the silhouette of someone sleeping on their back.
 It’s the infamous Sleeping Giant, so popular that the Belize Collection property that overlooks it even has it in its name: the Sleeping Giant Rainforest Lodge.

 You’ll stay on the incredibly scenic Hummingbird Highway for about 2 hours before switching over to the Southern Highway.
 Until then, you must stop at Miss Bertha’s on the Hummingbird to try hot, fresh tamales!
-Tamales are a traditional Mesoamerican dish of corn dough (masa) that’s filled with recado-seasoned meat and a tomato based sauce gravy (called col) then steamed in plantain or banana leaves.
-At Miss Bertha’s, they add even more flavor by cooking it over an open fire hearth (or in Creole, over fyah haat).
+Tamales are a traditional Mesoamerican dish of corn dough (masa) that’s filled with recado-seasoned meat and a tomato-based sauce gravy (called col) and then steamed in plantain or banana leaves.
+At Miss Bertha’s, they add even more flavor by cooking it over an open-fire hearth (or in Creole, over fyah haat).

 The Southern Highway will take you directly into Toledo.
 The stunning views continue, opening to breathtaking vistas of the Maya Mountain Range.
 You’ll be on this road for about 45 mins to 1 hour depending on where you’re staying.
 Red Bank, which is on the way to Punta Gorda, is a popular location at certain times of the year to see the beautiful scarlet macaws in all their majesty.
 Tours to Red Bank need to be booked beforehand.

-The drive is an easy ride, drivers can’t get lost and there are road signs along the way to guide if you’re unsure where you are.
+Driving to Toledo is an easy ride and it’s hard for drivers to even get lost in Belize.
+After all, there are road signs in English along the way to guide you if you’re unsure where you are.
 Flying to Southern Belize is always an option and a beautiful flight over, but a road trip is always a lot of fun!